jadebono/DLT5141/html/html.md

 ### `The script element`

-The script HTML element is used to embed executable code or data; this is typically used to embed or refer to JavaScript code.
+The script element is used to embed executable code or data; this is typically used to embed or refer to JavaScript code.
 It may be placed in other places on the page, but is usually placed in the head element.

 ```html
 <!DOCTYPE html>